The Call (2013 film): Plot

 Jordan hides from Michael in the cellar.
-At one glance, his story is clear.
-He had incestuous feelings towards his sister Melinda and was distraught when she fell ill and died.
-Michael has a prop head he keeps there which he treats like his sister.
-He has been scalping and killing young girls who have similar blond hair, trying to find scalps that match his sister's hair, which she lost from chemotherapy.
+Looking around, it becomes clear Michael had incestuous feelings towards his sister and was distraught when she fell ill and died.
+Michael keeps a prop head which he treats like his sister.
+He has been scalping and killing people similar to her since then, trying to find scalps that match his sister's hair, which she lost from chemotherapy.

-Jordan soon finds Casey strapped to the wheelchair and attacks Michael as he begins to scalp her.
+Jordan soon finds Casey strapped to the wheelchair and attacks Michael as he begins to scalp her forehead.
 She frees her and they try to escape, during which Casey stabs Michael in the back with scissors.
-He pursues them and they injure and kick him back down into the cellar, rendering him unconscious.
-While knocked out, they tie him to a chair.
-When Michael regains consciousness, the women reveal they intend to leave him there to die.
-They will claim Casey had escaped and Jordan found her in the woods.
-People will believe that Michael simply disappeared.
-He first insults, then pleads, saying they cannot do this to him.
-Jordan replies with his own words, "It's already done," and locks the door.
+Removing the scissors to hurt Casey, Jordan and Casey kick him back down into the cellar, knocking him unconscious.
+Instead of calling 9-1-1, they tape him to the same chair he used to torture Casey in.
+When Michael regains consciousness, the women reveal that they intend to leave him there to die.
+Casey will claim she blacked out and escaped and Jordan found her in the woods, while everyone will assume that Michael has disappeared.
+He first insults them, then pleads that they cannot do this to him.
+Jordan replies with his own words, "It's already done," and locks the door as Michael screams in horror.